gregmajor/gregmajor.github.io/_posts/2015-04-01-copying-messages-from-rabbitmq-to-ravendb-with-python.markdown

 1. Set up the RabbitMQ REST API request
 2. Set up the RavenDB REST API request
 3. Make a POST to RabbitMQ (in my case I'm limiting to 1000 and re-queuing) using [Requests](http://docs.python-requests.org/en/latest/)
-4. Snag the JSON from the response (note that I should check for the HTTP response code, but I don't)
+4. Snag the JSON from the response
+5. Check for an error and stop if something went wrong
-5. Iterate through each item and use the [JSON encoder and decoder](https://docs.python.org/2/library/json.html) in Python to turn the dictionary into a JSON string
+6. Iterate through each item and...
+    1. Use the [JSON encoder and decoder](https://docs.python.org/2/library/json.html) in Python to turn the dictionary into a JSON string
-6. Make a POST to RavenDB passing in the JSON serialized document
+    2. Make a POST to RavenDB passing in the JSON serialized document
-7. Check for an error and stop if something goes wrong
+    3. Check for an error and stop if something went wrong

 In about 30 lines of code (and it could be made shorter), I got the job done.
 Granted, it's not something everyone is likely to encounter, but it does demonstrate the power and usefulness of REST API's and a language like Python.